- Better Choice

 You can buy octopus either as smaller ‘baby’ octopus, as larger whole specimens, or as individual legs.
 While cooking octopus can be complicated, it doesn’t have to be.
 It is well suited to barbecuing, with a light char and a squeeze of lemon complimenting the robust meat.
 For incredibly tender results, try braising the octopus first.
 Slow cooking in a sauce of tomato, wine and herbs will tenderise the meat, making a delicious stew to serve with pasta, polenta, or crusty bread.

-In WA, octopus is caught using unbaited traps and pots, which are selective methods of fishing that have minimal impacts on seafloor habitats and threatened species.
+In WA, octopus is caught using unbaited and baited traps and pots, which are selective methods of fishing that have minimal impacts on seafloor habitats and threatened species.
 Shelter pots (which are unbaited, attracting octopus by providing habitat) and trigger traps (which use an artificial, crab imitation lure and a trap mechanism) are used, with a small amount of catch retained as byproduct in baited rock lobster pots.
 These fishing methods pose low risk to seabed habitats and have low levels of bycatch.
-There are potential risks of whale entanglement, as the fishery operates along a migratory route for humpback whales, but current fishing levels and management settings are highly unlikely to harm whale populations.